 Contextual Information

 Metabolic pathways are fundamental to life.
-They occur in every cellCells are the basic building blocks of all living things.
-Think of them like tiny rooms that make up a much larger house—your body!
-Examples of cells: • Animal cells: These make up animals like you, cats, and birds. • Plant… Read More of the body, from the simplest bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
-They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also… Read More to complex multicellular organisms like humans.
+They occur in every cellThe cell is the basic building block of the human body, a tiny, microscopic (too small to see without a magnifying tool like a microscope) unit that works together with billions of other cells to form every part of the body, from the skin to the heart.
+Each cell is… Read More of the body, from the simplest bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
+They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also hear them called “bacterias” (plural form), but “bacteria” is the… Read More to complex multicellular organisms like humans.
 These pathways are responsible for converting food into energy, synthesizing essential molecules like proteinsImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More and nucleic acids, and eliminating waste products.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More and nucleic acids, and eliminating waste products.

 LipidsLipids are a broad group of waxy or oily molecules that play many important roles in your body.
 Think of them like a diverse toolbox containing essential tools for your health.
 They include fats, oils, waxes, and some steroids.
-The… Read More (fatsFat, a macronutrient essential for life, has been both revered and vilified throughout history.
-It’s a source of energy, a protector of organs, and a carrier of essential vitamins.
-Yet, it’s also associated with obesity, heart disease, and other health… Read More), carbohydratesCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
+The Word “Lipid”: A History Lesson The word “lipid” has a… Read More (fatsThe substance known as fat occupies a role far more complex and vital than often perceived.
+While frequently discussed in terms of diet and appearance, this tissue, properly termed adipose tissue when referring to the cellular mass, is a dynamic and essential component supporting a myriad of the body’s critical… Read More), carbohydratesCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More, and proteins are all metabolized through various pathways.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More, and proteins are all metabolized through various pathways.
 Each pathway involves a specific sequence of reactions, each of which is catalyzed by a unique enzyme.
 These enzymes act like specialized tools, ensuring that the right chemical transformations occur at the right time.

 Metabolic pathways are interconnected, forming a complex network of interactions.
-For example, the breakdown of glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More (a carbohydrate) through glycolysisImagine you’re building a fire to stay warm.
+For example, the breakdown of glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More (a carbohydrate) through glycolysisImagine you’re building a fire to stay warm.
 Glycolysis is like the first step in that process!
 It’s the metabolic pathway that breaks down glucose (sugar) from carbohydrates into a simpler molecule called pyruvate.
-This breakdown starts the process of… Read More provides the starting material for the citric acid cycleThe citric acid cycle, also known as the Krebs cycle, is a series of chemical reactions that occur within our cells.
-It’s like a cellular power plant, taking the fuel we get from food and converting it into a form… Read More, another metabolic pathway that generates energy.
+This breakdown starts the process of generating energy for your cells.
+Think of it as the… Read More provides the starting material for the citric acid cycleThe citric acid cycle, also known as the Krebs cycle, is a series of chemical reactions that occur within our cells.
+It’s like a cellular power plant, taking the fuel we get from food and converting it into a form of energy our cells can use.
+This energy is essential… Read More, another metabolic pathway that generates energy.

 Research Insights